Jonathan-UCAS/HPR/README.md

 ## Temporary Notes (2024.09.25)

 * This is a preview version of our code, not the final version.
-The current version isn't named very well for fs_head, We are trying to reorganize the names to increase readability.
+The current version isn't named very well for fs_head.
+We are trying to reorganize the names to increase readability.

-* If schedules are met, The final version will be completed within a week.
+* If schedules are met, The final version will be completed within a week (before Oct.1).

 ## Introduction